 These fake clinics often:

-Fake clinics do not provide abortions.
+Fake clinics may offer low-cost resources, such as pregnancy tests, ultrasounds or baby clothes, but they do not provide abortions.
+Also, they rarely offer any other medical care.
 Since they are not licensed health care providers, these facilities are not required by law to keep your personal information private.

 Learn more about fake clinics in NYC: